Rafficer/linux-cli-community/USAGE.md

 # ProtonVPN-CLI Usage Documentation

-This document provides an extensive guide on how to install and use ProtonVPN-CLI as well as explanations about advanced features and optional enhancements.
+This document provides an extensive guide on how to install and use ProtonVPN-CLI, as well as explanations about its advanced features and optional enhancements.

 ## Table of Contents